 - What are we doing right, and what are we doing wrong?

 In addition to sending the survey as an email or snail mail letter, consider linking to it in your email signature or on the fundraising portion of your organization’s website.
-Any invitation to provide feedback is a chance to gain new insights for your marketing strategies – and provides a great opportunity to boost your donor retention rates!
+Any invitation to provide feedback is a chance to gain new insights into your marketing strategies – and provides a great opportunity to boost your donor retention rates!

-Our friend Steven Shadduck over at Bloomerang suggests that donors taking the opportunity to complain “is a strong signal that these donors care about your organization and its future.”
+Our friend Steven Shattuck over at Bloomerang suggests that donors taking the opportunity to complain “is a strong signal that these donors care about your organization and its future.”

-Go ahead, encourage your donors to start whining!
-You’ll experience first-hand how supporting the feedback loop can strengthen and crystallize your fundraising efforts.
+Go ahead, and encourage your donors to start whining!
+You’ll experience first-hand how supporting the feedback loop can strengthen and crystallize your donor retention and fundraising efforts.